AndreasPantle/py-wikijs/docs/RISK_MANAGEMENT.md

 ## 🎯 Overview

 This document identifies and addresses key risks for the MVP development phase.
-As an AI-assisted project in early development, we focus on the most critical risks that could impact successful delivery.
+As a project in early development, we focus on the most critical risks that could impact successful delivery.

 ### **Risk Management Approach**
 - **Proactive Identification**: Anticipate issues before they occur